2672477/PlantPal/README.md

 - Charging Board
 - Voltage Regulator

-Getting everything to fit took a few revisions of the internal layout.
-The final version leaves enough room for the wiring while still making it possible to open the enclosure later if a component needs to be replaced.
+Fitting everything inside the enclosure took several layout revisions.
+The final design leaves enough room for wiring and can still be opened later if a component needs replacing.

 ---